 - Solo 6 Literacy Suite

-- Assistive iPads: Contact the Inclusive Services Coordinator to reserve an assistive iPad.
+- Assistive iPads: Contact the Inclusive Services Librarian to reserve an assistive iPad.
 You can also call (630) 279-8696

 - Noise-reducing headphones

 - Laptops preloaded with assistive software